javimuu/rokot-apicontroller/readme.md

 ```

 ### Notes
-The route methods should be instance members, and have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery,TOriginal>`
+The route methods should be instance members, and have a single param `req` of type `IApiRequest<TBody,TResponse,TParams,TQuery,TNative>`
 It strongly types all aspects of the request to make consuming them simpler within the route

-There is a corresponding `IExpressApiRequest<TBody, TResponse, TParams, TQuery>` that supplies the `TOriginal` with `{ req: express.Request, res: express.Response }`
+There is a corresponding `IExpressApiRequest<TBody, TResponse, TParams, TQuery>` that supplies the `TNative` with `{ req: express.Request, res: express.Response, next: express.NextFunction }`

 The `@api.include` decorator allows you to specify a controller name, path prefix, and optionally the middleware keys to apply to all the controller contained routes.